dotwebfamily/thegoodnessnetwork/design/design.md

 ## Objective
 To become a good people support community

+## Glossary of terms
+Reputation - unspent goodness coins
+Goodness coins - the coins used to pay for help and which amount to reputation

 ## Technical requirements
 - Users must be able to:

   // User system
   - See their profile
+    - Which contains:
+      - Current reputation
   - See other's profiles
   - log in
   - register